 Specialized Patterns that are either for a specific use or contain any sort of functionality comprise a Component.

 Elements, Patterns and Components come together to provide Templates for Pages, Modules or Snippets.

 The library would need to be standalone and live outside of the content management system we used for the main website.
 But managing what could become 10, 15, or even 25 static HTML pages would be out of the question because of how redundant parts of the work would become.

 Using Siteimprove, I did an audit of how often patterns and components were used in the website and determined which should be cut, kept or cleaned up.

 Using the structure outlined by Atomic Design, I mapped each element, pattern and component.
 This provided the beginning to a structure and sitemap

 Design & Development

-Visual design and graphics: I created templates for the layouts of the pages and designed all of the icons and banners used on the website.
+I created templates for page layouts using PEGASUS elements and designed all of the icons and banners used in the website.

 This entire process taught me not only how to design components but when and why.